nimaid/LPHK/README.md

   * Includes Behringer CMD Touch TC64 in Novation compatibility mode
 * ~~Add partial Pro support (left and bottom rows not enabled)~~
   * A huge shoutout to MiniStumpy Bloopers in the Discord, who was able to find out that adding this feature was actually fairly simple!
 I really need a Pro to develop with.
+* ~~Make a special color picker for Classic/Mini/S that only has the 16 possible colors~~